MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 | **Track data** | Take actions, such as sending automated emails or notifications, on the insights that your data provides. |
 | **Visualize data** | Present your data as rich visualizations and insights that can be shared with others. |

+Get started

 ## Set up a task flow in a workspace

 Open the workspace.
 You'll see that the workspace view is split between a task flow partition and the workspace list.
 You'll build and manage your task flow in the task flow partition.
+The task flow partition is split between the canvas, which will hold the visualization of your work flow, and the side panel that contains information and controls to help you build the task flow.
+The contents of the side panel changes according to what is selected in the canvas.

 :::image type="content" source="./media/taskflows-overview/image4.png" alt-text="A screenshot of a computer  Description automatically generated1":::

-To build a task flow, you can either select a task flow from one of predesigned task flows or add a task to start building one yourself.
+When no task flow has been configured, an empty default task flow entitled "Get started with a task flow" is there.
+To start building a task flow, you can either select a task flow from one of predesigned task flows or add a task to start building one yourself.

 ## Start with predesigned task flows

 On the default task flow page, choose **Select a task flow**.
-The side pane lists ten predesigned task flows provided by Microsoft.
+The side panel lists ten predesigned task flows provided by Microsoft.
 Each predefined task flow has a a brief description of its use case.

 :::image type="content" source="./media/taskflows-overview/image5.png" alt-text="A screenshot of a computer  Description automatically generated2":::